All Saints Church, Claverley: Interior

 The stained glass in the east window dates from 1858, is by Frederick Preedy, and depicts the Te Deum.
 In the north wall of the north chapel (which in 2014 has been converted into a vestry) is 16th-century glass that has been re-set, including a female head, and angel and vines.
 The window in the east window of the south chapel, dating from about 1849, is by David Evans, and is based on Raphael's Transfiguration.
 There are two windows by Hardman; one in the tower depicting Doubting Thomas, and another in the north aisle.
-In the north chapel is a window of 1879 by W. G. Taylor depicting the Good Shepherd, and elsewhere are two windows from the 1930s in Arts and Crafts style by A. J. Davies.
+In the north chapel is a window of 1879 by W. G. Taylor depicting the Good Shepherd, while in the west wall of the nave and south aisle are two windows in Arts and Crafts style by Archibald John Davies of the Bromsgrove Guild of Applied Arts depicting the Virgin and Child with Angels and the Christ Child.
+They were installed in 1934 and 1936 respectively.

 The oldest monument in the church is a carved slab to Richard Spicer, who died in 1448 and his wife.
 The monument to Sir Robert Broke, who died in 1558, and his two wives is in alabaster with three recumbent effigies on a tomb-chest, and children standing around the sides.
 There are also two incised slabs, one to William Gatacre, who died in 1577, and the other to Francis Gatacre, who died in 1599; all these monuments are in the south chapel.
 Preserved here is a battlefield marker cross from the grave in France of Captain E.G. Gatacre, Duke of Wellington's Regiment (killed in World War I 1916).

 The parish war memorial consists of a series of sandstone panels between carved arches in the west end of the church, initially to 30 men who died in World War I with the names from World War II added, while the south porch contains another set of stone panels listing all men from the parish who served in the first war, indicating with stars 42 of the men that were wounded.
 The latter was built into the wall by Stephen Pickerell, engraved by James Summerell, and erected over 1921–22, according to an accompanying 191-word inscription, claimed to be the longest on a Shropshire war memorial.